 Search ChemSpider and PubChem databases via MarvinSketch

 Several online database searches can be accessed directly from MarvinSketch.
 Users can execute substructure, similarity or superstructure searches.

 MarvinSketch supports various molecule display and formatting options to generate high quality structure images for reporting or publication purposes.
 Marvin is able to export bitmap image files like JPEG, MS BMP, PNG, PPM and vector graphics files like SVG, PDF and EMF.
 Through the style tools and included template styles you can quickly reformat your molecules for specific journal styles.

 Working with chemical structures in Microsoft Office

 Chemical structures can be saved as image files and inserted in Microsoft Office files.
-Marvin Objects (OLE) are also supported enabling work with chemical structures in Microsoft documents and presentations.
+Marvin Objects (OLE) are also supported enabling work with chemical structures directly in Microsoft documents and presentations.

 Clear and customizable interface – See only what you want to see

 You can easily personalize the MarvinSketch user interface to better suit your needs or style, even choose to configure layout to resemble other chemical editors, such as ChemDraw or ISISDraw, including their shortcut rules.
 For example, you can reorganize the menu bar contents and order or create new menu bars.
 Any changes you make will be stored as your default next time you open Marvin Sketch.
 Scaling molecules is enabled via setting the bond length and size of objects.
-Furthermore, an extensive and continuously growing template library is helping the users in their everyday work.
+Furthermore, an extensive and continuously growing template library is helping users in their everyday sketching.

 Batch calculations and file format conversion using MolConverter